kapows/kp11/README.md

 # kp11
-Facilitate the creation of policy based memory resources for allocators
+Easy to use, policy based memory resource builder.